 Lily Jade Supports Mamas

 Lily Jade actively supports adoption and women facing unplanned pregnancies.
-You can find more about that here.
 Their bags are an investment, but I loved knowing that some of my money was going to support other mamas!

-You can’t deny that Lily Jade makes beautiful diaper bags.
+Lily Jade makes some beautiful diaper bags!
 Wearing this bag makes me feel miles more put together than even some of my pre-baby bags.
 I love the pretty design and the sparkling hardware of my bag.
 Even the changing mat is well-designed in the bright jade color.

 Plenty of Colors & Styles

-Lily Jade carries a range of colors (including black, camel, gray, and pink) and styles (from large backpacks to smaller bags, even a giant weekender).
-The Elizabeth bag, the bag I own, is a medium-sized bag in their line-up of bags.
+Lily Jade carries a range of colors (including black, camel, gray, and pink) and styles from large backpacks and diaper bags to smaller bags.
+The Elizabeth bag that I own (now mostly discontinued) is a medium-sized bag in their line-up of bags.

 - Two large exterior pockets (that run across the front/back of bag) with magnetic closures

 - Two smaller exterior pockets with flaps & magnetic closures

 - Two side exterior pockets (no closures)

 I loved having plenty of space to keep all my diapering supplies separate from everything else in the bag.
 Even if you take the insert out, you still have lots of pockets to keep your bag organized.